Skip to content

 Recover a Copy of the VM on the Backup Side

 1. On the destination side (where the snapshots are sent), review all of the received remote snapshots and locate the desired snapshot that closely matches the date/time.
-This is accomplished from the Main Dashboard > System > Cloud Snapshots.
+This is accomplished from the System > System Snapshots.

-2. Once the snapshot is located, select (check) the Cloud Snapshot in the list of available snapshots, and on the left navigation menu, select View VMs.
+2. Once the snapshot is located, select (check) the System Snapshot in the list of available snapshots, and on the left navigation menu, select View VMs.

 3. Wait while the list of available VMs loads.
 This can take a few minutes.

-4. Once the list of virtual machines contained within the cloud snapshot loads, select (check) the desired VM to recover and then select Recover on the left navigation menu.
+4. Once the list of virtual machines contained within the system snapshot loads, select (check) the desired VM to recover and then select Recover on the left navigation menu.

 5. The Recover VM Snapshot option appears.
 It is recommended to rename the VM to reflect the date the snapshot was taken.
 For example, Domain Controller recovered on 09012022.